Embarking on strike during pandemic dangerous, unconscionable, FG tells doctors

 By Johnbosco Agbakwuru

-THE Federal Government Thursday appealed to the striking resident doctors to reconsider their action, saying that for doctors to embark on strike in the midst of the third wave of COVID-19 pandemic with the arrival of Delta variant, cholera outbreak in 22 states and Marburg virus (similar to Ebola) outbreak was not only dangerous but unconscionable.
+THE Federal Government yesterday appealed to striking resident doctors to reconsider their action, saying that for doctors to embark on strike in the midst of the third wave of COVID-19 pandemic, with the arrival of Delta variant, cholera in 22 states and Marburg virus (similar to Ebola) was not only dangerous but also unconscionable.

-Recall that resident doctors under the auspices of National Association of Resident Doctors, NARD, had on August 2, proceeded on industrial action over the alleged inability to meet with their demands including hazard allowance.
+Recall that resident doctors, under the auspices of National Association of Resident Doctors, NARD, had on August 2, proceeded on industrial action over alleged inability to meet with their demands, including hazard allowance.

-The Minister at the briefing insisted that the Federal Government will apply the International Labour Organization’s policy of “No Work, No Pay”, if the doctors continued with the strike, stressing that they will not be paid from taxpayers for doing nothing.
+The minister insisted that the Federal Government would apply the International Labour Organization’s policy of “No Work, No Pay”, if the doctors continued with the strike, stressing that they would not be paid from tax payers for doing nothing.

-He noted that majority of the demands being raised by the striking doctors were under the jurisdiction of state governments.
+He noted that majority of the demands being raised by the striking doctors were under the jurisdiction of state govermments.

-READ ALSO: Ngige lambasts PGF DG over comments on NARD, Kaduna strikes
+Ehanire said it was a wrong time for doctors to embark on strike as the country was in a vulnerable period.

-Although senior doctors working as Consultants in the health sector had also threatened to join the strike on Monday, the minister said most of the 12 demands raised by doctors have been met by government.
+“Although the resident doctors have gone on strike, and as I said before, we are appealing to them not to use this very vulnerable period when the country is facing a war.

 “I think Nigeria is probably the only country in the world today where doctors are dropping work in the middle of a threat to the whole country.
 So that’s what we have advised.
 There has been no threat.
 Nobody threatened anything.
 We are just appealing, all of us are doctors, all of us went through the same residency.